 How to give notice

-Please make an appointment to give notice of marriage.
+Please make an appointment to give notice of civil partnership.
 You will be required to bring with you:

 - The current fee